dakann1218/ShoppingMall/README.md

 # ShoppingMall
 --------------------------
 This is very simple shopping mall that I implemented with React / Django

+You can check wireframe of shoppingmall ([Wireframe](https://wireframe.cc/pro/pp/ec4702dde405034, "here")

 You should sign up and log in to do things below.